dfoulkes/Satisfactory-Prometheus-Exporter/README.md

 ```

-### Change the Service kind to include the prometheus exporter
+### Change the StatefulSet kind to include the prometheus exporter

 ```yaml
 ---